Your account has been temporarily locked.

 After you create your lab form

-Because your name is not on the form, you will be asked what name you want to be called up by when it is time to give your samples.
-The lab technician will use your Client Code and your date of birth to verify your identity.
-You will not be asked to show ID or your BC Care Card.
+Your name is not on your lab form, so you will be asked what name you want to be called up by when you check-in with the lab staff.
+The lab staff will ask to scan your GetCheckedOnline lab form on your mobile device. or from a printed copy if you have one.
+They will not ask you to show your ID or your BC Care Card.

 Giving blood, urine and swabs